hadarlapidot/playwright_unit_testing/test-cases/add-to-cart-tests.md

 - **Steps**:
   1. Go to the inventory page.
   2. Click "add to cart" on the "Sauce Labs Backpack" item.
-  3. Ensure the item has been added to the cart
 - **Expected Result**:
-  - The number inside the red circle should be increased by 1.
+  - The number inside the red circle should be 1.
-  - The button "Add to cart" should change its text to "Remove" and it's colot to red.
+  - The button "Add to cart" should change its text to "Remove".

 ---